codeShuriken/Fetch-Rewards-Backend-Engineer-Assignment/README.md

 #### Windows
 * Download this project.
-* From the root directory of the project, run the command:
+* From inside the root directory of the project, run the command:

     ``` ./mvnw clean spring-boot:run ```